-Decisions will be based on the clarity, strength and completeness of the written proposal, appropriateness of the proposed budget, and strength of a supporting letter from the faculty advisor.
+Decisions will be based on the clarity, strength and completeness of the written proposal, appropriateness of the proposed budget, and strength of a supporting letter from the faculty adviser.

 Once the award is made, any deviation in expenditures from the approved budget must receive the approval of the University Enrichment Committee.
 Please send such requests to Associate Dean Sunil Kukreja, firstname.lastname@example.org, Jones 212.
 In order to obtain reimbursement for travel costs, students must submit the following materials to the University Enrichment Committee, c/o Sunil Kurkreja, within ten days of their return from the conference: